erich666/McUsd/README.md

 ![Unreal Editor lava path tracing](/images/ue_lava.png "Unreal Editor lava path tracing")

 No intensity adjustments were needed for the lava emission values or scaling (I can't say whether texture scaling is actually used; I did not see it in the user interface for the lava materials).
+Auto-exposure is occurring, as the lava itself is brighter than above.

 ### TODO